Helene's flooding swept away 11 workers at a Tennessee factory. Now the state is investigating

-NASHVILLE, Tenn. — (AP) — Tennessee state authorities said Wednesday they are investigating the company that owns a plastics factory where 11 workers were swept away by cataclysmic flooding unleashed by Hurricane Helene.
+NASHVILLE, Tenn. — (AP) — Tennessee state authorities said Wednesday they were investigating the company that owns a plastics factory where 11 workers were swept away by cataclysmic flooding unleashed by Hurricane Helene.

 As the nearby Nolichucky River swelled from rainfall, employees in the Impact Plastics factory in Erwin, a small community in rural Tennessee, kept working.
 Several asserted that they weren’t allowed to leave in time to avoid the storm’s impact.
 It wasn’t until water flooded into the parking lot and the power went out that the plant shut down and sent workers home.